WISVCH/docker-domjudge/README.md

 domjudge user name (both default to `domjudge`) by setting `DOMJUDGE_DB_NAME` and `DOMJUDGE_DB_USER`.

+For the default admin password, you need to specify `DOMSERVER_ADMIN_PASSWORD`.
+This password is only set on first start, and will not be changed afterwards.

+If you use a reverse proxy, you need to set `DOMJUDGE_TRUSTED_PROXY` to the IP or host name of your proxy.

 You can also specify a timezone by setting the `TIMEZONE` variable.

 ### judgehost